 Times have changed a bit since our mothers had to explain our periods to us.
 In my case, I recall asking my mom about a TV commercial for feminine hygiene products.
 Her response?
 “I’ll tell you about that later.”
 When it came time for my daughter to ask me, I made sure to address it right way.
 Still, it’s not an easy conversation to have, and it can be tricky to know when the right time is to have it.

-the talk before your daughter’s first period
+preparing for your daughter’s first period

 Puberty educator Julie Metzger says most girls (and their parents) are surprised on the day their first period arrives.
 There’s no magic indicator saying, “Tomorrow will be the day!” so it pays to be prepared.
 Metzger’s advice is for parents to get out in front of the issue by having several conversations about puberty with their daughters, not just one and done.